-- 1. Explain the cyclical nature of model-based science. - 2.
-Make use of basic coding concepts in NetLogo (e.g. if-then statements, for loops, etc.). - 3.
-Compose, modify, and design ABMs using NetLogo to observe, test, and control their models. - 4.
+- 1. Explain the cyclical nature of model based science. - 2.
+Read and write formal summaries of ABMs in the literature. - 3.
+Make use of basic coding concepts in NetLogo (e.g. if-then statements, for loops, etc.). - 4.
+Compose, modify, and design ABMs using NetLogo to observe, test, and control their models. - 5.
 Appraise spatial data to address a range of scientific questions within an ABM.

-RECOMMENDED TEXT:
+RECOMMENDED TEXTS:

 Railsback, S. F., & Grimm, V. (2019).
 Agent-based and individual-based modeling: a practical introduction.
 Princeton university press.
 2nd edition.
-The instructors have a few reference copies for electronem use.

-The instructors have a few reference copies for classroom use.
+\The instructors have a few reference copies for classroom use.